 Jordan Bainbridge is on our 12-month Placement Programme in Supply Chain.
-Jordan has been with us for 4 months and has kindly given us an insight into his journey so far at British Steel.
+Jordan joined us in September 2017 and has kindly given us an insight into his journey so far at British Steel.

 Position: Supply Chain Placement Student

 Course: Business and Marketing

 What is your role within British Steel and what does it involve?